 They packed an amazing number of errors into a few sentences:

-- The medications covered under the HHS mandate to not induce abortifacients.
+The medications covered under the HHS mandate to not induce abortions; they are true contraceptives.

 In spite of what numerous religious information sources have stated, the root question is not whether the government has a right to limit the religious freedom of companies and agencies associated with a religious group.
 The root question is rather over who wins in a conflict over religious freedom:

-- Should the companies and agencies win the right to inhibit with their employees religious and moral decisions over contraceptives, or
+Should the companies and agencies win the right to interfere with their employees' personal religious and moral decisions over contraceptives, or